SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

         case CarriageReturn = '\r'
     }

-Here, the raw values for an enum called ``ASCIIControlCharacter`` are declared to be of type ``UnicodeScalar``, and are set to some of the more common ASCII control characters.
+Here, the raw values for an enumeration called ``ASCIIControlCharacter`` are declared to be of type ``UnicodeScalar``, and are set to some of the more common ASCII control characters.
 (``UnicodeScalar`` values are described in more detail in :doc:`Strings`.)

 Note that raw values are *not* the same as associated values.
-Raw values are set to pre-populated values when the enum is first defined in your code, like the three ASCII codes above.
+Raw values are set to pre-populated values when the enumeration is first defined in your code, like the three ASCII codes above.
-Associated values are only set when you create a new constant or variable based on one of the enum members.
+Associated values are only set when you create a new constant or variable based on one of the enumeration's members.

 Raw values can be
 strings, characters, or any of the integer or floating-point number types.
-Each raw value must be unique within its enum declaration.
+Each raw value must be unique within its enumeration declaration.
 When integers are used for raw values, they auto-increment if no value is specified for some of the enumeration members.
 The enumeration below defines the first seven chemical elements,